At UIC, we were granted yearly religious retreats.

-For once a year, we are all given the chance to occupy a moment of silence during these retreats, even if it’s sandwiched between moments of excitement as we explore places we’ve never been to before.
+For once a year, we are all given a chance to occupy a moment of silence during these retreats.
+Even if it’s sandwiched between moments of excitement as we explore places we’ve never been to before.
 Those sober moments also allowed me to ponder what are my immediate plans.
 I’ve been with UIC for almost eight years.
-Five years as a student, and remainder as as an employee of the same university.
+Five years as a student and remainder as an employee of the same university.

-I felt stable at work, comfortable with tasks and earn decent wage.
-But everytime I see my college classmates arrive from work abroad and share their stories over pints of beer and expensive dishes they treat us classmates, I get the urge to move on.
+I felt stable at work, comfortable with tasks, and earn a decent wage.
+But every time I see my college classmates arrive from work abroad and share their stories over pints of beer and expensive dishes they treat us, classmates, I get the urge to move on.

 At the moment, we’ll have to enjoy this short break offered by the school.
-Our retreat house offered great facilities but what impressed me even more is the seclusion of the place and perfect landscape to meditate about life.
+Our retreat house provided excellent facilities, but what impressed me, even more, is the seclusion of the place and the perfect landscape to meditate about life.
 After we concluded the retreat, the group headed from Guimaras to Iloilo, cutting through the interior of Panay island on our way to Malay, Aklan and Boracay.
-Joining us were faculty members of Pharmacy department who may have come from another retreat.
-As we concluded our annual retreat, I wonder when can I visit this place again, as I always do as I leave a place that left me a great impression.
+Joining us were faculty members of the Pharmacy department who may have come from another retreat.
+As we concluded our annual retreat, I wonder when can I revisit this place, as I always do as I leave an area that left me a great impression.